 - Maintain your energy.
 Drinking lots of fluids and eating well can help keep your energy reserves up.
-Limit or avoid caffeine and alcohol.
 If nausea and vomiting make it hard to eat, talk to your doctor about these side effects.

 Get moving.
 Moderate exercise, such as brisk walking, riding a bike and swimming, throughout the week may help you preserve your energy level.
 Exercise regularly as you start treatment.
 You'll get in the routine of exercising, and it may even help you prevent fatigue during treatment.